intel/llvm/sycl/doc/design/CommandGraph.md

 the overhead of having to allocate and free copies of the CG when a new active CG is selected.

-The `dynamic_command_group_impl` class contains weak pointers to the nodes which have been created with it, so that when a new active CG is selected it can propagate the change to those nodes.
-The `node_impl` class also contains a reference to the dynamic command-group that created it, so that when the graph is finalized each node can use the list of kernels in its dynamic command-group as part of the `urCommandBufferAppendKernelLaunchExp` call to pass the possible alternative kernels.
+The `dynamic_command_group_impl` class contains a list of weak pointers to the nodes which have been created with it, so that when a new active CG is selected it can propagate the change to those nodes.
+The `dynamic_parameter_impl` class also contains a list of weak pointers, but to the `dynamic_command_group_impl` instances of any dynamic command-groups where they are used.
+This allows updating the dynamic parameter to propagate to dynamic command-group nodes.

 The `sycl::detail::CGExecKernel` class has been added to, so that if the object was created from an element in the dynamic command-group list, the class stores a vector of weak pointers to the other alternative command-groups created from the same dynamic command-group object.
-This allows the DPC++ scheduler to access the list of alternative kernels when calling the UR API to append a kernel command to a command-buffer.
+This allows the SYCL runtime to access the list of alternative kernels when calling the UR API to append a kernel command to a command-buffer.